jncraton/retrieval-augmented-generation/readme.md

 This programming exercise explores using [retrieval augmented generation](https://arxiv.org/abs/2005.11401) (RAG) to ground large language models to help generate factual responses and prevent hallucinations.
 This experiences is targeted toward folks who are extremely new to Python and programming and has two distinct learning objectives:

-1. Gain familiarity with commonly used string methods
+1. Gain familiarity strings as discussed in [PY4E Chapter 6](https://www.py4e.com/html3/06-strings)
 2. Develop a basic understand of retrieval augmented generation for LLMs

 Language Modeling